TRM vs Gemini 2.5: How a 7M-Parameter Model Hits ~45% on ARC-AGI

 Samsung TRM: The Power of Recursive Thinking

-TRM's revolutionary architecture centers on recursive processing loops that allow the model to iteratively refine its understanding:
+TRM's advanced architecture centers on recursive processing loops that allow the model to iteratively refine its understanding:

 Core Components: